 The CryptoSys PKI Toolkit includes full support for the private key files published by the Servicio de Administración Tributaria in Mexico.
 See SAT Mexico Example for some sample code.
 New improved version 5 of FirmaSAT utility to create digital signatures in SAT versions 2.0 and 3.0 format (and now versions 2.2 and 3.2) and more now available.
 See FirmaSAT.

-The CryptoSys PKI Toolkit complies with the requirements of the security interface for data exchange for the German health service version 1.5.
-2014-08-25: Updated for version 3.0.
+The CryptoSys PKI Toolkit should comply with the requirements of the security interface for data exchange for the German health service version 3.0.
 See Data Exchange in the German Health Service with CryptoSys PKI.
+2014-09-09:

 “ CryptoSys PKI Toolkit erfüllt alle Voraussetzungen, die notwendig sind, gemäß der Security Schnittstelle für den Datenaustausch im Gesundheitswesen Version 1.5, um mit den Datenannahmestellen der gesetzlichen Krankenkassen und dem ITSG-Trustcenter zu kommunizieren.
 Anders als bei DAKOTA stehen hier alle notwendigen Prozeduren in einer einzigen DLL zur Verfügung.
 Für das Erstellen der Zertifizierungsanfrage, dem Einlesen der Zertifizierungsantwort, dem Signieren / Verschlüsseln der Nachricht und der Speicherung der Daten (Zertifikate, privater Schlüssel, Annahme-pkcs.key) sind Beispiele in VB vorhanden.
 Sowohl der Zertifikatsantrag (PKCS#10 Format) beim ITSG-Trustcenter als auch die Datenübermittlung (PKCS#7 Format) an AOK, IKK, BKK, LKK, Knappschaft wurden erfolgreich durchgeführt.
 CryptoSys PKI Toolkit wird im Leistungserbringerverfahren und im Arbeitgeberverfahren erfolgreich eingesetzt. ”